rurban/perl-compiler/ramblings/blogs-optimizing-3.md

 The above macro-code code looks pretty unreadable, similar to lisp macros, with its mix of quoted and unquoted variables.
 The compiler needs to detect unrollable loop code which will lead to more constants and AELEMFAST ops.
-And we need to define a helper function for easier generation of such unrolled loops.
+And we better define a helper function for easier generation of such unrolled loops.

     # unquote local vars